 Welcome to Stories of HOPES!
 The short stories of this section of HOPES are fictional accounts inspired by the experiences of real families living with HD.
 They are not meant to be instructive or prescriptive, but to serve as artistic impressions of the social and familial impact of the disease.
 We have found them a useful way to stimulate discussion of HD and its implications with others.
 As always, we invite your comments on these stories.

 – The Staff of HOPES

 Bryan’s Dad is a story of a father becoming symptomatic for HD and the complexity of a family’s experience when dealing with the signs and diagnosis.

-HOPES is excited to present a new non-fictional story section on the website!
-This section is meant to be an open space in which individuals affected by Huntington’s disease (patients, caregivers, and friends) can share their experiences with HD in the form of anonymous text excerpts.
+HOPES is excited to present a non-fictional story section on our website!
+This section is meant to be an open space in which individuals affected by Huntington’s disease (patients, caregivers, family members, and friends) can share their experiences with HD in the form of anonymous text excerpts.
 We believe the sharing of narrative can have healing qualities and promote connectivity within the greater HD community.

 Stories can take the form of submitted text or transcribed, in-person interview.
 We are open to all forms and styles of writing.
 If you are interested in submitting a story or setting up an interview, please contact HOPES member Annie Rempel (email@example.com).